 Cruises are fantastic not only for their great service and culinary delights, but also for their on-board experiences.
 With the amount of comedy shows, dance classes, tournaments, trivia games and movies on offer, it can be difficult to schedule in everything that you want to experience within the hours available.

-	As I was travelling with my partner, we had to compromise with one another and determine what our daily activities would be the night before.
+As I was travelling, we had to compromise with one another and determine what our daily activities would be the night before.
 P & O Cruises leave the daily schedule for the next day, ‘Good Times‘, allowing you the opportunity to pre-plan your onboard experiences.

 6. Get to know the cruise staff members

 Cruise staff work ridiculously hard, they are always so chirpy and helpful and should be recognised for their amazing service and professionalism.
 Say good morning when you pass them in the hall, take the time to talk to the entertainment staff and find out about their stories – after all, that is the beauty of travel.

 7. Forget about the internet (and WIFI for that matter!)

 Yes, you will feel like Tom Hanks in Castaway without internet.

 Yes, you will survive.
 No, the ‘free wifi’ will not work, even in public spaces.